 Our ESG commitments

-We’re working towards placing ESG at the centre of our client service model, making it the default choice for investment solutions rather than requiring clients to opt in.
+We’re working towards placing ESG at the centre of our client service model.
 From discretionary portfolio management to funds and finance, we’re committed to growing our range of products based on ESG criteria.
-We’re also launching a dedicated ESG reporting system so that clients can see clearly how their investments are having a positive impact.

 We’re investing in our core discretionary portfolio management service to develop new ESG solutions.
 We’re building ESG criteria into our Strategic Asset Allocation process, seeking to grow core portfolios over the long term while mitigating the adverse effects of volatility.
-And we’re launching thematic offerings in 2021 so that investors can support the causes they care about, including a blue economy fund developed by DWS.
+And in 2021 we launched our first thematic offering – a blue economy fund developed by DWS.

-To ensure our clients get appropriate advice on ESG solutions, we’re committed to training our product experts to standards certified by the Chartered Financial Analyst Institute or the European Federation of Financial Analysts Societies.
-And to ensure ESG is at the heart of everything we do, all 7,000 of our staff will be offered ESG training by the end of 2021.
+We are committed to training our product experts to standards certified by the Chartered Financial Analyst Institute or the European Federation of Financial Analysts Societies.

 We aim to have a positive impact on ESG issues via the market and thematic research we publish, the events we hold and our collaboration with external thought-leaders.
 As the first bank to be a full member of the Ocean Risk and Resilience Action Alliance (ORRAA), we’ll work to scale up global action and private investment in marine and coastal natural capital, promote a sustainable blue economy and build resilience in the regions most vulnerable to ocean-related risks.